A Guide to the Solar Panel Installation Process

 • Inspection and Commissioning: The final hurdle.
 Passing rigorous AHJ and utility inspections to ensure the system is safe and code-compliant, followed by the systematic process of energizing the system and verifying its performance before grid connection.

 Critical Insight for Installers & EPCs: The most profitable contractors view the project as a single, continuous lifecycle, not a series of disconnected tasks.
 Mastering the handoffs between design, procurement, and field crews is where you protect your margins.
-At Portlandia Electric Supply, we streamline this with in-stock inventory and bundled freight, turning your logistical challenges into a competitive advantage.
+At PES Supply, we streamline this with in-stock inventory and bundled freight, turning your logistical challenges into a competitive advantage.

 Mastering Site Assessment and System Design